 Tunnel of Light

-All day perform gov’t bureaucratic duties dealing with the so called city’s vulnerable population, one runs into many negative energy such as the self-defeating attitudes of those who doubt themselves and the people they turn too to help get them out of their situation.
+All day performing gov’t bureaucratic duties dealing with the so called city’s vulnerable population, one runs into many negative energy such as the self-defeating attitudes of those who doubt themselves and the people they turn too to help get them out of their situation.
 Then there are those who have the mentality of being hopeless.
-These classes of people do not want any improvement in life; they get a government stipend and do not want the possibility of ruining it with, “gulp” opportunities.
-There are toxic people (https://truegeorge.com/2015/09/26/toxic-to-the-core/), people giving the evil eye and every negative emotion you can name; all of them together create an energy sucking vacuum sapping an energetic person’s strength both physically and mentally.
-Once leaving the interviewing and waiting getting back at your desk, you sit down to relax then it hits you.
-All your energy leaves you; you are drained, you suddenly get tired, and a strong sense of the urge to sleep comes down on you.
-Usually you muster up enough strength to drive home and replenish your energy, through some sleep.
+These class of people do not want any improvement in life; they get a government stipend and do not want the possibility of ruining it with, “gulp” opportunities.
+These are toxic people (https://truegeorge.com/2015/09/26/toxic-to-the-core/), people giving the evil eye and every negative emotion you can name; all of them together create an energy sucking vacuum sapping an energetic person’s strength, both physically and mentally.
+Once leaving the interviewing and waiting areas and getting back at your desk, you sit down to relax for the moment then it hits you.
+All your energy leaves you; you are drained, you suddenly get tired, and a strong sense of urge to sleep comes down on you.
+Usually at the close of the business day you muster up enough strength to drive home where you can be in an environment that will replenish your energy, and get some restful sleep.

-Driving along, I entered this tunnel, the tiles in the tunnel was pearly white it was well illuminated.
+Driving along, I entered this tunnel, the tiles in the tunnel were immaculate pearly white, it was well illuminated.
 I did not see the end of the tunnel, just a bright white light.
-I thought to myself, I must be passing through the 34th street underpass.
+I thought to myself, I must be passing through the 34th street underpass or could it be the Midtown Tunnel?
+Either way those tunnels are not this bright.
 The next thing I know I was somewhere in South Brooklyn.
-With no memory how I got there.
+With no memory of how I got there.
 Piecing it all together, it seemed that I had blacked out or fell asleep but somehow managed to navigate the highway and roads.
 Driving from Manhattan to Brooklyn I must have stopped at the traffic lights, there was no accident and I was not pulled over by the Police.
 Yet, the only thing that I remembered was going through a tunnel of light.
 The perception of time for me was just a couple of minutes.
 But in real time from the location I was to the location I found myself when I came too, the drive took at least 30 minutes.
 I will never know for sure.

 This is one of those mysterious events that will never be answered; perhaps I will get the answers after I cross over to the other side.